AdamZaiter/photosort/README.md

-# Photosort
+# photosort

-Photosort is a Python CLI and GUI tool for sorting and archiving photos based on EXIF tags.
+photosort is a Python CLI and GUI tool for sorting and archiving photos based on EXIF tags.

 ## Installation